 The fact that Abel made an offering "by faith" means that God had already taught them about sacrifices, and Abel obeyed.
 As Paul writes in Romans 10:17, "[F]aith comes by hearing, and hearing by the word of God."
 The sacrifices, then, were not something Cain and Abel dreamed up.
 They were being held to a definite standard, which is why God was pleased with one and not the other.
 The brothers were not in doubt over what God required of them.
 On the contrary, one was faithful in his response, and the other believed he could worship God on his own terms.

 Whatever the case, Cain at the very least ignored God's instructions regarding an appropriate sacrifice, and thus his offering did not please God.
 But when we consider what the various offerings represent, his carelessness becomes quite grievous.
-In short, the Passover and the sin offering both represent the sinless life of the Savior, given to pay a life-debt so that man might continue living.
+In short, the sin offering represents the sinless life of the Savior, given to pay a life-debt so that man might continue living.
 The whole burnt offering represents a man's wholehearted devotion to God.
 The grain offering represents a man's devotion to his fellow man.

 Putting this together, Cain's offering suggests that he was devoted to his fellow man, but his offering leaves out any thought of devotion to God, let alone atonement and reconciliation with Him.
 Cain, we might say, was the original humanist—he was focused on the human aspect over the divine, whereas the true path consists of love toward God and fellow man (Matthew 22:37-40).
 In a twist of terrible irony, when God rejected Cain's offering, he lashed out and killed the fellow man to which he had symbolically claimed devotion!
 On top of that, he was cursed with being a fugitive and a vagabond, always living apart from his fellow man (Genesis 4:12).